hmfarias/03-acamica-delilah/README.md

 - **Step 6: Connection to the database**
   The server code was introduced with the connection to the database and it was enabled and 'listening' in a local port, connected to a MySQL database.

-**List and product creation**
+**List and Product creation**

 - **Step 1: Products structure and table**
   Based on the specification created previously, the Products table was created with the columns required to meet the specification of the API.

 - **Step 2: Product CRUD**
-  Express was added to the project, and the first endpoint of / products was created and the necessary operations were generated to be able to create, read, update and delete a product.
+  Express was added to the project, and the first endpoint of Products was created and the necessary operations were generated to be able to create, read, update and delete a product.

 **Users System**

 - **Step 1: Users Structure and table**
   Based on the specification created previously, the Users table was created with the columns required to meet the specification of the API.
   The **Users** table is related to **Roles** table.
-When creating it, the following conditions were taken into account: - An user has only one role. - A role can be assigned to multiple users.
+When creating it, the following conditions were taken into account:

+  - An user has only one role.
+  - A role can be assigned to multiple users.

 - **Step 2: Registration and user login**
   Based on the specification, the corresponding endpoint was created to give the user a way to create a new account.
   Likewise, the Token **JWT** was incorporated to give registered users a way to log in to the platform.

 - **Step 3: Role**
   A role validation strategy was generated for all existing endpoints.
-For example, that `only administrators users can create, edit and delete products, and that logical users only have access to their personal information.`
+For example, that `only admin users can create, edit and delete products, and ordinary users only have access to your personal information`.

 **Roles creation**